isomerpages/ogp-admiraltypri/_cca/Club & Societies/Photography Club.md

 1. Any requirements/pre-requisite to enter the CCA?

 - The student does not need to have any prior knowledge of photography.

-  2.Is the CCA gender specific?
+ 2. Is the CCA gender specific?
 - All are welcome to join.

 3. Do the students need to purchase equipment on their own?